 Based on our PARKmiR protein target discovery (Fig. 4) it may be that miRNA serum profiles in PD could give insight into cellular abnormalities in brain tissue.
 Indeed, previous studies have suggested that altered miRNA levels in brain tissue are associated with disease pathogenesis[3, 4, 28].
 The experimental verification of the predicted targets a-syn and LRRK2 by miR-335-5p and and miR-3613-3p, respectively, complements this notion (Fig. 4).
 The LC-MS analysis also revealed the differential expression of many neurodegeneration-associated proteins in response to the PARKmiR mimics, which may shed light on new protein targets in PD pathogenesis.
+It is important to note that the exact source (tissue or organ) of miRNAs present in biofluids is unclear.
+Because of this it is challenging to correlate serum miRNA changes in biofluids with functionality in the brain..

 Further work will be required to determine how robust the identified miRNA signatures are across additional geographically and ethnically diverse cohorts.
 It is likely that additional screening is needed to identify supplementary signatures in order to capture the full heterogeneity of PD.
+Furthermore the PARKmiRs should be tested in other related synucleinopathies like DLB, to ensure the specificity.
 Also, because of the heterogeneity of PD we envisage a matrix approach for diagnostic biomarkers where miRNA signatures will represent one class of molecules alongside current diagnostic practices and other biochemical and cellular components.

 Acknowledgements